What applications does Mount Holyoke accept?

 How important is rigor?

-Mount Holyoke looks for evidence that a student has sought challenge rather than the easy way out.
+Mount Holyoke looks for evidence that a student has sought academic challenge.
 If your school offers advanced courses, you should consider taking them.

 What standardized tests are required?